anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year C

 * **2 Thessalonians 2.1-5, 13-17** continues the series in 2 Thessalonians, with more on the coming of Jesus.
-* **Luke 20.27-38** continues the series in Luke, and picks up the end-times emphasis of the Sundays before Advent, with Jesus and the Sadducees discussing the resurrection and marriage. **Job 19.23-27a** contains a glimpse of resurrection hope. **Psalm 17.1-9** follows Job in pleading integrity before God.
+* **Luke 20.27-38** continues the series in Luke, and picks up the end-times emphasis of the Sundays before Advent, with Jesus and the Sadducees discussing the resurrection and marriage. **Job 19.23-27a** contains a glimpse of resurrection hope. **Psalm 17.1-9** [or 17.1-8] follows Job in pleading integrity before God.
   * Luke 20.39: omitted.
   * Luke 20.40-44: see Matthew 22.34-46.
   * Luke 20.45-47: omitted, along with its parallels in Matthew 23.1-7 (included last week in RCL Year A) and Mark 12.38-40 (included this week in RCL Year B).